AI4WORK-Project/sliding-work-sharing/README.md

 ```

 - `name`: an identifier for the rule
-- `ifClause`: the condition of the rule, which is evaluated based on the input value's membership in the fuzzy category
+- `condition`:  the part that decides if this rule should be activated, based on the input values' memberships in the fuzzy categories
-- `thenClause`: the outcome that the rule suggests (e.g., `"[suggestedWorkSharingApproach IS AI_AUTONOMOUSLY]"`)
+- `consequence`: the outcome that the rule suggests (e.g., `"[suggestedWorkSharingApproach IS AI_AUTONOMOUSLY]"`)
+- `weight`: is a pre-defined value, which defines the general "importance/impact" of this rule
-- `weight` and `degreeOfSupport`: these values indicate the strength with which the rule fired based on the input’s
+- `degreeOfSupport`: the level of impact that this rule has on the final decision, calculated based on the fuzzy membership degrees of the input values
-  membership in the corresponding fuzzy set

-The activated rules are derived from, how the input membership values match the conditions of each fuzzy rule.
-The degree
-of support shows the degree to which each rule contributed to the final decision.

-3. Output Variables (`outputVariables`)
+### Output Variables
    Shows the final outcome after evaluating all the activated rules.

 ```json